-Heating and Hot Water

-Repair Category 1

-Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+Heating and Hot Water Repair Category 1 Notes It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
+It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
+Boilers and central heating systems should be tested and serviced by a registered engineer on an annual basis to ensure their safe and efficient operation.

-Drainage

-Repair Category 1

-Notes It is assumed that the tank is suitably registered with SEPA and regularly maintained.
-Any relating documentation should be retained.
+Drainage Repair Category 2 Notes The tank appears to be of an older style.
+It is assumed that the tank is registered with SEPA.
+Regular inspection and maintenance should be anticipated.